Orocovis, Puerto Rico: Demographics

 According to the 2000 census, Orocovis has a population of 23,844 with a population density is 378.4 people per square mile (145.5/km2).
 Although there was a decline in the population during the 1980s, it has steadily increased during the last decades.

 Statistics taken from the 2000 census shows that 81.4% of Orocoveños have Spanish or White origin, 4.1% are black, 0.4% are Amerindian etc.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 Jesús Colón Berlingeri (of the New Progressive Party) has served as mayor since 1998.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Education

 Orocovis has several public and private schools and public education is administered by the Puerto Rico Department of Education.